vigevenoj/owntracks-to-db/README.md

 ## 3. Prerequisites

 ### General
-Run the sql in owntracksDB.sql to generate the necessary schema and configure your usernames and passwords in .owntrackstodb.yaml in the same directory as the script.
+Run the sql in owntracksDB.sql to generate the necessary schema and configure your usernames and passwords in a yaml configuration file that is specified via the `--config` flag.
 Example configuration:
 ```
 mqtt:
   host: localhost